nanoframework/nf-interpreter/.devcontainer/README.md

 * `Dockerfile.ESP32.SRC` to build the container image from the source with all the elements to build ESP32 based devices
 * `Dockerfile.TI.SRC` to build the container image from the source with all the elements to build TI SimpleLink based devices
 * `Dockerfile.FreeRTOS.NXP.SRC` to build the container image from the source with all the elements to build NXP based devices
+* `Dockerfile.WindowsServer.SRC` to build the container image from the source with all the elements to build the Virtual nanoCLR

 ## Building and releasing Docker images in a fork